apache/drill/contrib/format-pdf/README.md

  PDF tables using Drill's SQL interface.

 ## Data Model
-Since PDF files were not intended to be queried or read by machines, mapping the data to tables and rows is not a perfect process.
+Since PDF files generally are not intended to be queried or read by machines, mapping the data to tables and rows is not a perfect process.

 ## Accessing Document Metadata Fields
 PDF files have a considerable amount of metadata which can be useful for analysis.
 Drill will extract the following fields from every PDF file.
 Note that these fields are not